feravolt/FDE.AI-docs/aiinfo.md

 Active only when screen is ON.
 Supported on most Adreno and Mali GPUs.

 **Legacy GPU Turbo**:\
 This Turbo will be selected if your kernel's GPU driver doesn't provide real-time load info.
-The difference from regular GPU Turbo is that the Legacy one will boost relying on any 'heavy' process/game from #gamelist running without relying on real-time GPU load.
+The difference from regular GPU Turbo is that the Legacy one will boost relying on any 'heavy' process/game from `/gamelist` running without relying on real-time GPU load.
 That means you should enable heavy games boost option in the settings to make this mode work automatically.
 You can also enable constant Legacy GPU turbo by manually switching AI mode to performance.
 Active only when screen is ON.
 Supported on some Mali & Vivante GPUs.

 **Framebuffer boost**:\